 When the seventies moved into its later years, hippy styles faded out, and disco came in.
 Brought on by a wave of new music and inspired by stylish celebrities who spent their nights at Studio 54, ’70s disco fashion was glamorous and exciting.

 70s Disco Fashion (Studio 54 Fashion)

-70s disco fashion, which has been immortalised by John Travolta in Saturday Night Fever, often featured three-piece suits in a range of colours with wide lapels, wide-leg or flared pants, and high-rise waistcoats.
+70s disco fashion, which has been immortalized by John Travolta in Saturday Night Fever, often featured three-piece suits in a range of colors with wide lapels, wide-leg or flared pants, and high-rise waistcoats.
 Other notable elements included aviator sunglasses and specs, wide and bold neckties, and long, pointed shirt collars.
 As this look can be hard to pull off today, it’s best to simply pay homage to the trend by incorporating subtle elements from it into your look.

 70s Fashion Shoes